unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 ## Closing:

 And there we have it!
-We captured all three flags, and rooted the system!
+We captured all three keys, and rooted the system!

 <a href="https://media.giphy.com/media/mQG644PY8O7rG/giphy.gif"><img src="https://media.giphy.com/media/mQG644PY8O7rG/giphy.gif"></a>

 If this was a real engagement, we would be able to do a lot more damage, now that we have root privileges.
 Well, I hoped you guys enjoyed this post as much as I enjoyed pwning Mr. Robot!

-This box was really well put together and honestly challenged me - at the same time I learned a lot, along with many valuable lessons.
+This box was really well put together and honestly challenged me - at the same time I learned a lot about the hacking process and some new exploitations, along with many valuable lessons.

 Stay tuned for more VulnHub Write-Ups, OTH, and more!
-Also - I will be competing in this year’s [NCL - National Cyber League CTF](http://www.nationalcyberleague.org/), so expect some future write-ups om that!
+Also - I will be competing in this year’s [NCL - National Cyber League](http://www.nationalcyberleague.org/), so expect some future write-ups om that!

 Cheers!